 This book will be of interest to scholars of African Politics, Security, Peace Studies and Terrorism.

 Table of Contents

 Introduction 1.
 Historicization of religious extremism in Africa 2.
 Conceptual clarification 3.
-Al-shabaab and Boko Haram movements in East and West Africa 4.
-The Boko Haram Insurgency in Nigeria 5.
-The threat of Al-shabaab extremist in Kenya 6.
+Al-Shabaab and Boko Haram movements in East and West Africa 4.
+The Boko Haram insurgency in Nigeria 5.
+The threat of Al-Shabaab extremism in Kenya 6.
 Institutional strategies to counter violent religious extremism in Nigeria and Kenya 7.
 African states and violent extremism 8.
-Religious ideology of terrorism in Africa 9.
+Religious ideology and terrorism in Africa 9.
 Youth radicalism and violent religious extremism Conclusion

 Abosede Omowumi Babatunde is a Senior Lecturer at the Centre for Peace and Strategic Studies, University of Ilorin, Nigeria.
-She earned a Master and PhD’s Degree in Peace and Conflict Studies at the University of Ibadan, Nigeria.
+She earned a Master's and PhD degree in Peace and Conflict Studies at the University of Ibadan, Nigeria.
 She is a former member of the Governing Council of the International Peace Research Association (IPRA).
 She is also a Chartered Mediator and member of the Institute of Chartered Mediators and Conciliators of Nigeria.

 Mahfouz A. Adedimeji is a Professor of Pragmatics and Applied English Linguistics at the University of Ilorin, where he had served as Director of the Centre for Peace and Strategic Studies.
 A former member of the Governing Council of the International Peace Research Association (IPRA), he currently serves as pioneer Vice Chancellor of Ahman Pategi University, Patigi, Kwara State, Nigeria.